 - Trust your spam filters.
 Spam filters are designed to detect and block emails sent from abnormal or faulty addresses.
 If you see that an apparently important message has been filtered as spam, check it carefully to ensure it is not from a spoof email address.

-- If you have any doubts, contact the business or other email sender directly.
-If you have any doubts that the email or link is not from the business or other entity that apparently sent the email, contact that entity directly using information you obtain from somewhere other than the potentially spoofed email.
+- If you have any doubts, contact the business or other email sender directly using information you obtain from somewhere other than the potentially spoofed email.
+If you receive emails that you believe are spam, click the “report spam” button offered by your email provider.

 Caller ID Spoofing